Divestment from Policing and Investment in Building Safer, Liberatory Communities

 Decriminalization

-Defunding police, jails and prisons and reinvesting funds into community-based safety strategies is just one front of abolitionist struggles.
-Decriminalization is a critical strategy to reduce the power, resources and legitimacy of police and the carceral state — that’s why it’s one of the core pillars of our 6Ds Until She’s Free framework.
+Defunding police, jails, and prisons and reinvesting funds into community-based safety strategies is just one front of abolitionist struggles.
+Decriminalization is a critical strategy to reduce the power, resources, and legitimacy of police and the carceral state — that’s why it’s one of the core pillars of our 6Ds Until She’s Free framework.

 This semester we also ask ourselves, as we work to divest from criminalization, what do we need to build instead?
 As we do so, we also explore how people and institutions beyond cops, courts, and prisons engage in and collaborate with criminalization, and how to expand our analysis and actions to interrupt criminalization in the context of care — whether its abortion care, trans health care, or substituting coercive medical interventions for more overtly carceral responses.